What are stress ulcers? Causes, symptoms, risk factors, treatment

-- An ulcer caused by stress is known as a stress ulcer.
+- Stress ulcer is an ulcer caused by stress.
 Stress ulcers occur mostly in the stomach, but they are different from stomach ulcers.

 - Stress ulcers also have similar symptoms as peptic or stomach ulcers.
 However, they are mostly caused by underlying medical conditions, such as kidney failure and septic shock.